ruby-grape/grape/README.md

 #### Declared

-Grape allows to access only those parameters that have been declared by your `params` block.
+Grape allows you to access only the parameters that have been declared by your `params` block.
 It filters out the params that have been passed, but are not allowed.
 Let's have the following api:

 ````ruby
 format :json